 • Non-US Citizen/Resident (program offers sponsorship)

-• Other: This program will consider international applicants who graduated from a non-CODA accredited dental school.
-However, applicants must have a minimum of 3 years of recent clinical experience following graduation and/or must have a Master's Degree / Certificate in Prosthodontics.
+• This program will consider international applicants who graduated from a non‑CODA–accredited dental school.
+Applicants must have at least three years of recent clinical experience after graduation and/or a Master’s degree or Certificate in Prosthodontics.
+Experience within the US / Canadian dental care delivery system is helpful.

 Interview Schedule